rambod/IpfsFileUploader/README.md

 Clone it and use below code to run it.

-To use it without clone code and build it you can use link bellow:
+To use it without clone code and build it you can use link this:
 [WebApp Link](https://rambod.github.io/IpfsFileUploader/)

 ## Build Setup